 UT values the development and delivery of high-quality courses that use innovative technologies in flexible learning environments, and the faculty and instructors that make those courses possible.
-Various units across campus, including the Office of Information Technology (OIT) and the Tennessee Teaching and Learning Center (TennTLC), provide support to faculty and instructors who are designing and teaching online and hybrid courses.
+Various units across campus, including the Office of Information Technology (OIT), provide support to faculty and instructors who are designing and teaching online and hybrid courses.
 Links to online and on-campus support resources, including information about training and workshops, are provided below:

 This comprehensive set of standards from OIT Instructional Support is based on best practices in the field of online teaching, learning, and assessment.
 It should be used as a guideline for course development, and as a checklist to ensure your online course meets quality and accessibility standards.